 It is worth noting that, in addition to the thousands who fought heroically during the Ottoman invasion of 1716 under the command of Saxon Count Johann Mattias von der Schulenburg, Corfiots and Ionians were joined by many European fighters from countries forming today the united Europe, thus giving a special dimension to the concept of the Bastion of Europe, which was given after the victorious result in Corfu.

-It is this great event in European History that the Corfu Heritage Foundation wanted to highlight with the construction of this monument, which was approved by the Central Archaeological Council of the Ministry of Culture and whose unveiling is scheduled to take place by the President of the Hellenic Republic on 21 May 2021, anniversary of the Union of the Ionian Islands with Greece.
+It is this great event in European History that the Corfu Heritage Foundation wanted to highlight with the construction of a monument, which was approved by the Central Archaeological Council of the Ministry of Culture.

 The Obelisk for 1716: A Monument for the Prevalence of the West in Corfu